view from the inside of a glass igloo in finland looking at the northern lights

 Note: This post contains affiliate links, which means I may receive a small commission if you purchase something after clicking.
 Thank you for supporting the free content on this independent site!
 For more information on affiliate links and cookies, see my disclosure page for more details.

-They are named “glass igloos” because they have the shape of a snow igloo, but instead of ice, there is a see-through glass dome.
+Don’t shiver at the term igloo!
+These are thermal glass igloos which are well heated.
+They are named “glass igloos” because they have the shape of a snow igloo, but instead of ice, there is a see-through glass dome, where you can hopefully catch a glimpse of the aurora.

-They will typically have a small kitchen, a private bathroom with shower facilities, and a double bed which you can watch the aurora from.
+Many glass igloos are fairly spacious and can fit at least two guests pretty comfortably.
+They will typically have a kitchenette, a private bathroom with shower facilities, and a double bed which you can watch the aurora from if it’s particularly strong.

 My Top 3 Picks for Glass Igloos in Finland

+No time to read the full article and just want my top picks?
 Here are my three favorite glass igloo hotels in Finland to get you started on your search!

 #1 TOP PICK